The Outbox Pattern

 How it works

-Section titled “How it works”Agent writes JSON → /data/outbox/email/ ↓ Router polls outbox directory ↓ Picks up pending files ↓ Sends via Resend API ↓ Moves to /data/outbox/sent/ or /data/outbox/failed/Email JSON format
+Section titled “How it works”Agent writes JSON → /data/outbox/email/ ↓ Queue worker reads outbox files ↓ Sends via Resend API ↓ Moves file to sent/ or failed/Directory structure

 Section titled “Required fields”| Field | Type | Description |